sjl/.plan/README.markdown

 Updated all the Bitbucket repository `README`s to point to `hg.stevelosh.com`.
 The Great Source Hut Yak Shaving of 2020 is finally complete, thank christ.
 Time to move on to doing actual work.

+## 2020-01-19

+Finally got around to setting up packages for all of my Rosalind problems.
+In all my "coding challenge" repos (Rosalind, Project Euler, Advent of Code, etc) I originally just shoved everything into one big package.
+This was easy to start with, but as I solved more and more problems I started to hit naming conflicts more and more often.
+Eventually I realized that for my own sanity I should really give each problem its own package, with all the utilities in a `utils` package.
+I did this for my Advent of Code repo a while back and while it was a pain in the ass to refactor everything, the result is much nicer.
+Today I refactored the Rosalind repo.
+The Project Euler repo is a work in progress, mostly because it's so much bigger than the other two.